schakelmarketeers/mail/README.md

 that comes packed with this library, as it'll install a tracker for you at the same time.

+The `Schakel\Mail\Mail` class contains a `convertToPHPMailer` method that returns a PHPMailer object.
+Other third-party extensions can easily be added as all the required information is scoped to be publicly available.

 ### Tracking e-mails

 To measure user-interaction, this library has a `Schakel\Mail\Tracker\MailTracker` class that handles linking individual e-mails to user interaction.
 This way you can measure when your users click on buttons in e-mails and when images are loaded (a fairly good sign that users are reading your e-mail).

 The `MailTracker` comes with a DCM file to easily use the class in your Doctrine Entity Manager.

 ### Use Twig for mail templates

-This library also has a package for Twig that'll allow you to twak what URLs you want to throw through your tracker, and which you want to leave as-is.
+This library also has a package for Twig that'll allow you to tweak what URLs you want to throw through your tracker, and which you want to leave as-is.
 The extension provides two functions (`track_url` and `track_image`) that will change the URL to a trackable URL (when properly provided with the required objects).

 ## Integrations